 STEP 3: Place the pretzels in a large bowl and set them aside.

 STEP 4: In a microwave safe bowl, melt the butter.
 Add the brown sugar, smoked paprika, cayenne pepper, lemon zest, and rosemary to the butter and mix well.

 STEP 5: Pour butter mixture over the pretzels and stir to coat pretzels evenly.

-STEP 6: Pour pretzels onto prepared baking sheet and spread them out in an even layer.
+STEP 6: Pour pretzels onto the prepared baking sheet and spread them out in a single layer.